keithehenry/KeithAndLeigh/_posts/2020-10-30-north-rim-zion.md

 We returned to our cabin in time to shower, pack, and check out.
 Then it was onward toward Zion National Park.
 We ate *inside* a restaurant for the first time in *forever* in Utah.
 How daring and what a treat! :wink:

 *Update 2023-05-29:*
-This entry's been sitting in drafts for more than two years :slightly_frowning_face: -presumably because I never finished the Zion half.
+This entry's been sitting in drafts for more than two years :slightly_frowning_face: - presumably because I never finished the Zion half.
 The North Rim half's pretty great though. *Published!* :wink:
 <!---
 Great emoji cheatsheet: https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md -->